Parisaroozgarian/SkyStrike/replit.md

 ## Overview

-The Aircraft Systems Threat Simulator is a cybersecurity training application designed to simulate potential cyber threats to aircraft systems.
-It provides a real-time dashboard for monitoring critical aircraft systems including ADS-B (Automatic Dependent Surveillance-Broadcast), flight controls, and communications.
-The simulator allows users to observe system states, simulate cyber attacks, and analyze threat patterns in a controlled environment for educational and training purposes.
+The Aircraft Systems Threat Simulator is a comprehensive cybersecurity training application designed to simulate potential cyber threats to aircraft systems.
+It provides real-time monitoring of multiple aircraft simultaneously, including critical systems like ADS-B (Automatic Dependent Surveillance-Broadcast), flight controls, and communications.
+The simulator supports both individual aircraft analysis and fleet-wide monitoring, allowing users to observe system states, simulate sophisticated cyber attacks, deploy defense mechanisms, and analyze threat patterns across multiple aircraft in a controlled environment for educational and training purposes.

 ## User Preferences